Where to eat on the Sunshine Coast

-In the middle of the coast, Hello Harry flies the flag for tasty burgers at a great price with nothing over $10, from Louisiana pulled pork to Texan brisket and crumbed barramundi, and a daily burger special (as well as old-school ice-cream spiders) keeping butts on the colourful Tolix stools all day, every day.
+In the middle of the coast, Hello Harry flies the flag for tasty burgers at a great price with only two options over $10, from Louisiana pulled pork to Texan brisket and crumbed barramundi, and a daily burger special (as well as old-school ice-cream spiders) keeping butts on the colourful Tolix stools all day, every day.

 When you’re in the mood for Japanese…

 You may not be in the big smoke but that doesn’t mean you can’t expect melt-in-your-mouth sashimi right up to inventive fine dining with ingredients plucked straight from the kitchen garden.

 Regional Restaurant of the Year (and awarded two chefs hats*), Wasabi in Noosa Heads compliments just-caught seafood with produce from their farm at Honeysuckle Hill.
 Splash out on their seven-course Wakeru share menu or leave the decisions entirely up to the chef with their seven or nine-course Omakase option.

 Want something a little more low-key?
 Grab lunch or dinner at Cherry Blossom Tree, with locations in Mooloolaba and Maroochydore, or dine next to the fishing trawlers at Mooloolaba Spit at Sakana Sushi Bar.
 The chilli and garlic edamame are a must!